-An Overview of Virtual PPAs
+An Overview Of Virtual PPAs

 Virtual power purchase agreements (PPAs) are creating new ways to reduce price volatility and expand the market for clean energy